GoogleCloudPlatform/podcast/site/content/post/episode-125-open-source-at-google-cloud-platform-with-sarah-novotny/index.md

 MARK: Doing all right.

 MELANIE: So who are we talking to this week, Mark?
-We are talking to one of her good friends, Sarah Novotny, who is the head of open source strategy here at Google Cloud Platform.
+We are talking to one of her good friends, Sarah Novotny, who is the head of open source strategy here at Google Cloud.

 MELANIE: Yes.
 It was a fun conversation talking about open source and how we approach it from Google's perspective.
 So that was great.
 And getting into C and-- C--